kennedy-u/CS-210_Portfolio/README.md

 [Project 3 Programming Languages Explanation](docs/Project%203%20Programming%20Language%20Explanation.pdf)

 ## What I did particularly well in project 3.
 Integrated interface that incorporates all the necessary elements.
 Specifically, I designed a calculator that computes both monthly interest and the annual interest rate, which is then divided by 12.
-Below, you’ll find the code to calculate the interest earned over a given number of years.
+In this repo, you’ll find the code to calculate the interest earned over a given number of years.

 ## Challanges I faced when writing the code and how I overcome them.
 During the development and integration of my sources, I encountered minimal roadblocks.
 However, I faced some roadblocks when I was designing the .h header file(s).
 It was nearly my first time including a header files in a C++ program.
 To make things easier I requested assistance from the academic support service where I learned everything about header files.